History-Research-Environment/HRE--History-Research-Environment/CONTRIBUTING.md

 2.3. **Use of Software Tools:**

--  ECLIPSE: It is intended that HRE will be developed under the Eclipse RCP IDE using OGSi.
+-  ECLIPSE: HRE will be developed under the Eclipse RCP IDE    using OGSi.
    The required Eclipse setup is defined in the notes accompanying the development versions saved in the GIT 'develop' branch.

--  SQL Power Architect: creation of the initial H2 database definition is being performed un this tool.
+-  SQL Power Architect: creation of the initial H2 database definition is
+   performed in this tool.

 2.4. **Coding Standards:**